NorthStar/xyz/README.md

+## The Role of Data in Securing Our AI Future
+Through my research, I hope to mitigate the erosion of individual autonomy perpetuated by a data-fueled, AI-powered economy.

+The development of AI exacerbates and emboldens the loss of individual control over data, yet at the same time, it requires vasts amounts of new data in order to scale and maintain control, especially in the worst-case scenarios.
+Data rights can be an important piece in the checks and balances in our future.

+Remark: an interesting framing is that I work on *neartermist* *safety*.
+Weaponizing AI to take away people's agency is happening in some parts of the world -- certainly not *longtermist*.
+While most of my peers work on scaling large models, I catastrophize large scale societal harm.
+I am ok with this label, because it motivates me to take grounded approaches in the lofty subject that is AI safety.

-## AI Privacy, Security, and Machine Learning
+## Privacy, Security, and Machine Learning

-In 2023, I am developing my PhD thesis on AI Privacy -- broadly towards data economy and the governance on machine learning and AI -- in the computer science department of NYU's Courant Institute of Mathematics.
+In 2024, I am developing my PhD thesis on AI Privacy -- broadly towards preserving data rights with security techniques -- in the computer science department of NYU's Courant Institute of Mathematics.

+Privacy is not the villain of the story of positive AI outcomes.
+A path forward I see involves 1. a private data economy that affords healthy market environments and 2. sustainable AI governance through individuals' right over their data, starting from enabling the right to forget.

+I am advised by Prof. Leon Bottou.

 I worked as an engineer at Google Chrome, Baidu Silicon Valley AI Lab, and UnifyID.
-I PhD-interned at Facebook AI Research, and TikTok Recommendations.
+I PhD-interned at Facebook AI Research, and TikTok Applied ML recommendations.

 ----
-## Machine Learning for Systems
+## Machine Learning for Systems (MLforSystems)
-Over the past 5 years I have been involved in fostering an interdiscplinary research community on machine learning and systems at NeurIPS.
+Over the past 5 years, I have been co-fostering an interdisciplinary research community on machine learning and systems at NeurIPS.
+We believe machine learning is impactful not just through replacing existing systems, but by fundamentally changing the ways we build new ones.
 <details>
 <summary>
 NeurIPS Workshop on <b>Machine Learning for Systems</b> .